basnijholt/nijho.lt/content/post/agentic-coding/index.md

 ### Leverage the Search Capabilities

-Don't reimagine the wheel—let Claude search for existing patterns:
+Let Claude search for existing patterns:

 - "Find all API endpoint implementations in this project"
 - "Show me how we handle authentication elsewhere"